Compensation - People Development Magazine

 The next step is to open up the books.
 Make salaries transparent for everyone to see.
 Some companies do this internally, while others make the information available to the public.

 Opening up the books might result in some surprises.
-Maybe you assumed a boss or senior gets paid a lot more.
-Or maybe you discover someone junior is paid more than you thought fair.
+Maybe you assumed a boss or a senior gets paid a lot more.
+Or perhaps you discover someone junior is paid more than you thought fair.
 Expect some discomfort as people process the contents and create space for conversations around the salaries.

 Talk about the elephant in the room.